AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 A network graph is a mathematical visualization that is used to model pairwise relations between points.
 Points are represented as nodes (vertices) that are linked by lines (edges).

 This article explains how to create a basic Network Graph as well as configure settings that are specific to the type.
-You can also see the table below to get a brief overview of the Graph chart's characteristics:
+You can also see the table below to get a brief overview of the Network Graph's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><td>Modules</td><td>[Core](../Quick_Start/Modules#core) + [Network Graph](../Quick_Start/Modules#network_graph)</td></tr>